You are here

 Teach a CE Course at MLA's Annual Meeting

 Course ideas must be submitted to the Continuing Education Committee (CEC) for review at its midwinter meeting each January.
-The CEC solicits course ideas and proposals before the midwinter meeting in the MLA News, on MEDLIB-L, and on MLANET.
+The committee solicits course ideas and proposals before the midwinter meeting in the MLA News, on MLA-FOCUS, and on MLANET.
 Please watch for these announcements.

-If your course idea is approved, a CEC member will contact you and ask you to submit a proposal so that the committee may determine the course's educational content and quality.
-MLA's professional development department will send you a proposal packet containing the MLA Continuing Education Activities Approval Application.
-The application forms should be completed and returned to your CEC contact before the annual CEC meeting, which is held during the MLA Annual Meeting in May.
+If your course idea is approved, a CEC member will contact you and ask you to submit a proposal using the online application form so that the committee may determine the course's educational content and quality.
+The application forms should be completed before the annual CEC meeting, which is held during the MLA Annual Meeting in May.
 The application is a simple form and you must submit a curriculum vitae and detailed course agenda with it.
 You do not need to submit an original syllabus or course hand-outs.

 If the CEC approves your course proposal, it is given to the professional development department for approval of MLA CE contact hours.
 After this final approval, staff will contact you about teaching at the next annual meeting.

 Each year, MLA works with more than 100 organizations to host continuing education courses, to approve courses, and to award MLA CE contact hours.
-A wide variety of educational opportunities are consideredfrom MLA annual meeting courses to teleconferences and multimedia programs.
+A wide variety of educational opportunities are considered—from MLA annual meeting courses to webcasts and webinars.

 For information contact Debra Cavanugh in MLA's Professional Development Department at 312.419.9094 x32.